-- 1. Fundraising requests are to be submitted to the Activities Director and must be approved by the building principal.
-"Fundraiser Request" forms are available in the Activities Office.
-(A sample form is located in Appendix B). - 2.
-All financial transactions will be run through the appropriate account.
-Coaches/Advisors are to turn in all money promptly (within 24 hours) to the Activities Office for deposit.
-If there are expenses connected with the fundraiser, they will be paid by check out of the appropriate Activity Fund account.
-No checks or cash are to be spent or used for any purpose. - 3.
-Resale Items: All money is to be turned in promptly to the Activities Office for deposit in the appropriate Activity Fund account. - 4.
+- 3. Resale Items: All money is to be turned in promptly to the Activities Office for deposit in the appropriate Activity Fund account. - 4.
 Gift Money, Memorials, etc.: These, likewise, are to be run through the Activities Office and will be handled through the appropriate Activity Fund account.
 Consult the Activities Director ahead of time on matters such as these. - 5.
-Gift Cards may NOT be purchased from Activity Account funds.
+Gift cards or incentive gifts may NOT be purchased from Activity Account funds.
 In addition, only expenditures for students are allowed using Activity Account monies.
 Gifts for coaches are not allowable via Activity Account funds. - 6.
 Under no circumstances should money be collected or spent without it being "run through" the activity account and the appropriate procedures.

-GIFTS AND DONATIONS: There is School Board Policy which governs the receipt of gifts and donations to the School District.
+GIFTS AND DONATIONS: District policy governs the receipt of gifts and donations to the School District.
 Any gifts/donations valued at more than \$1,000, must receive Board approval.
 Whenever coaches/advisors are involved in receiving a gift to the District, the Activities Director should be consulted early in the process so that proper procedures are followed.

 INITIATIONS/TEAM GATHERINGS (POLICY): No teams or activity groups are to hold initiations or other similar events which are designed to become "part of the team."
 Team gatherings and activities to build team unity are important and are encouraged; however, for safety and liability reasons and to prevent hazing and/or harassment, initiation events must not be held.

-Team gatherings can be held and are encouraged but only under the supervision of a coach.
-All activities at these gatherings must be supervised by a coach.
+Team gatherings can be held and are encouraged.
 Use good judgment in what will and will not be allowed to occur and know ahead of time what activities are being planned.
 Students who violate this rule - both those who conduct the initiation and those who take part will be suspended from competition for a minimum of two events/contests.
 This suspension will be enforced during the next two (or more) consecutive contests.

-MAROON AND GOLD RECEPTION: The Maroon and Gold Reception is the annual athletic awards event sponsored by the Northfield Booster Club.
-The reception is held in May.
+MAROON AND GOLD RECEPTION: The Maroon and Gold Reception in conjunction with the Senior Awards Ceremony is held in May.
 All coaches are invited and encouraged to attend.
 The main purpose of the reception is to recognize and honor the senior athletes.
-All MVP medallions will be presented and the Outstanding Male and Female Athletes will be announced.
-All head coaches will be involved in the presentation of these awards.
+The Outstanding Male and Female Athletes will be announced.

 PARTICIPATION IN MORE THAN ONE SPORT: In almost all cases student/athletes are not allowed to participate in more than one sport during a particular sport season.
 However, there are situations in which this could be possible, and requests for special permission for students to participate in two sports during the same season will be considered.

-The first step is for the student and parents to make a written request to the High School Activities Director, outlining the circumstances which warrant special consideration.
-This should be done prior to the start of practices for that season.
+- 1. The first step is for the student and parents/guardians to make a written request to the High School Activities Director, outlining the circumstances which warrant special consideration.
+This should be done prior to the start of practices for that season. - 2.
 The Activities Director will consider the request and, if the request is reasonable, will consult with the head coaches of the sports involved.

-With the approval of both coaches and the Activities Director, special permission will be granted.
-Upon approval of the request, the head coaches, in consultation with the Activities Director, will outline the schedule to determine the expectations of the student/athlete in each sport.
-This plan must be acceptable to the Activities Director, coaches, parents and students before dual participation will be allowed.
-Detailed process and procedures for this policy are available in the High School Activities Office.
+- 3. With the approval of both coaches and the Activities Director, special permission will be granted.
+Upon approval of the request, the head coaches, in consultation with the Activities Director, will outline the practice and game schedule to determine the expectations of the student/athlete in each sport. - a.
+Athletes cannot miss one game or event in one sport to attend a game or event in another sport. - b.
+Athletes who want to participate in a sport that conducts "cuts" will not be allowed to participate in two sports. - 4.
+This plan must be acceptable to the Activities Director, coaches, parents/guardians and students before dual participation will be allowed.